-World Map - See Sacramentum and all of the locations you have discovered.
-Mouse over a location to see any quests active in it.
+World Map - See the Rokaj and all of the locations you have discovered.
+Mouse over a location to see any quests active in it and what resources that area is giving you.
 When you are outdoors, you can select a discovered location to fast travel to it.